MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribboncombobox-class.md

 ### <a name="parameters"></a>Parametri
  [in] *iIndex*
- Indice in base zero di un elemento nella casella di riepilogo.
+ Indice a base zero di un elemento nella casella di riepilogo.

  [in] *dwData*
  I dati associati a un elemento nella casella di riepilogo.